 Sustainable packaging means that the cartons and sleeves that you use for your packaging can be either composted or recycled or both at the end of their life cycle.
 This means that the end user can put your packaging in the recycling bin or the composting bin.

 A carton is sustainable if the material that it contains is from a renewable resource and the cartons can be recycled or composted.
-For example, boards (i.e. the material] we use at Dollard Packaging is from FSC-approved boards suppliers.
+For example, boards (i.e. the materials) we use at Dollard Packaging are from FSC® certified board suppliers.

 If your carton has a window area and you require a film over that window, we can use a film material that is made from plant-based materials and contains no plastic.